jorishr/datastructures/trees/trees.md

 OR take the absolute value of h = |log2(n)| = |log2(15)| = |3.906...| = 3
 ```

+## Tree traversal
+A tree is not a linear but hierachical structure.
+For each node we visit there may be more than one posibility to go to a 'next' node.
+To read or process each node in the tree just once we can use two strategies: breadth first or depth first.

+Breadth-first means you visit all nodes on each level of depth from left to right before going to the next level: start at root (level 0), then all nodes on level 1, then all nodes on level 2, etc. Thus for any node, you first visit all children before going on to visit any grandchildren.
+The level-order algorithm does just that.

+Depth-first on the other hand will visit the entire subtree of a child node before visting other child nodes.
+These algorithms can start at the root node or left subtree or right subtree.
+Examples are:
+- in-order: left subtree -> root -> right subtree
+- pre-order: root -> left subtree -> right subtree
+- post-order: left subtree -> right subtree -> root

 ## Cost of operations
 The time cost of operations on a tree is related to the height of the tree.
 The more dense or closest to being a perfect binary tree the less height is needed and the more efficient the operations on the tree can be.